django-ftl/fluent-compiler/CONTRIBUTING.rst

 internally for implementing things like the ``NUMBER`` and ``DATETIME`` builtin FTL functions.

-Very high level classes for the end user are provided in ``fluent_compiler.bundle`` and ``fluent_compiler.resource``.
+Other related level classes for the user are provided in ``fluent_compiler.resource`` and ``fluent_compiler.escapers``.

 Tests
 ~~~~~

 The highest level tests are in ``tests/format/``.
 These are essentially
-integration tests that ensures we produce correct output at runtime.
+functional tests that ensures we produce correct output at runtime.

 In addition we have many tests of the lower layers of code.
 These include
 a lot of tests for our optimizations, many of which work at the level of